Kenya

 • any other service provided through a digital marketplace.

-DST is currently only applicable to non-resident persons who do not have a permanent establishment (“PE”) in Kenya and who are providing in-scope digital services to users located in Kenya.
+DST is currently only applicable to non-resident persons who do not have a permanent establishment (PE) in Kenya and who are providing in-scope digital services to users located in Kenya.

-Income subject to withholding tax and income derived by non-resident persons from transmission of messages is currently exempt from DST.
+Income subject to withholding tax (WHT) and income derived by non-resident persons from transmission of messages is currently exempt from DST.
 A non-resident person eligible for DST registration is required to register through the simplified tax registration framework or through appointment of a tax representative.

 Proposed tax reforms